 Soon after creating a draft order, the customer will receive an email on the registered email ID to make the payment.
 So, the customer will check the complete order details & total amount & pay for the order.

-All the draft orders will be listed on a separate section of the seller panel:
+List all the draft orders on a separate section of the seller panel: